Nike, Inc.: History

-By 1971, the relationship between BRS and Onitsuka Tiger came to an end.
-BRS prepared to launch its own line of footwear, which was rebranded as Nike, and would bear the Swoosh newly designed by Carolyn Davidson.
-The Swoosh was first used by Nike on June 18, 1971, and was registered with the U.S. Patent and Trademark Office on January 22, 1974.
+Tension between BRS and Onitsuka Tiger increased in 1971 as the latter attempted a takeover of BRS by extending an ultimatum proposal that would give the Japanese company 51 percent of BRS.
+In 1972, the relationship between BRS and Onitsuka Tiger came to an end.
+BRS prepared to launch its own line of footwear.
+The previous year, it was already able to place from two Japanese shoe manufacturers the company's first independent order for 20,000, which included 6,000 that had the Nike logo.
+Runner Jeff Johnson was brought in to help market the new brand and was credited for coining the name “Nike”.
+It would bear the Swoosh newly designed by Carolyn Davidson.
+The Swoosh was first used by Nike on June 18, 1971, and was registered with the US Patent and Trademark Office on January 22, 1974.

 In 1976, the company hired John Brown and Partners, based in Seattle, as its first advertising agency.
 The following year, the agency created the first "brand ad" for Nike, called "There is no finish line", in which no Nike product was shown.
-By 1980, Nike had attained a 50% market share in the U.S. athletic shoe market, and the company went public in December of that year.
+By 1980, Nike had attained a 50% market share in the US athletic shoe market, and the company went public in December of that year.

 Wieden+Kennedy, Nike's primary ad agency, has worked with Nike to create many print and television advertisements, and Wieden+Kennedy remains Nike's primary ad agency.
 It was agency co-founder Dan Wieden who coined the now-famous slogan "Just Do It" for a 1988 Nike ad campaign, which was chosen by Advertising Age as one of the top five ad slogans of the 20th century and enshrined in the Smithsonian Institution.
 Walt Stack was featured in Nike's first "Just Do It" advertisement, which debuted on July 1, 1988.
 Wieden credits the inspiration for the slogan to "Let's do it", the last words spoken by Gary Gilmore before he was executed.

+Nike manufactured its first uniforms for a professional sports team in 1979, when its jersey for the Portland Timbers of the North American Soccer League debuted.
 Throughout the 1980s, Nike expanded its product line to encompass many sports and regions throughout the world.
 In 1990, Nike moved into its eight-building World Headquarters campus in Beaverton, Oregon.
 The first Nike retail store, dubbed Niketown, opened in downtown Portland in November of that year.

 Phil Knight announced in mid-2015 that he would step down as chairman of Nike in 2016.
 He officially stepped down from all duties with the company on June 30, 2016.